holyaustin/Soldier-Ant-Colony-EVMOS/README.md

-# Soldier Ant Colony
+# Soldier Ant Colony Evmos Covalent #OneMillionWallets

 ### An epic web3 game that mimics the bio-inspration of soldier-ant for food hunt.
 Players finds it easy to play and earn as well as collaborating to make game characters.

 ## Introduction
 This project was built as part of the 2022 Hackathon.
 The project is submitted as a GameFi (NFT / Meterverse) Track project.
+Soldier Ant Colony EVMOS / Covalent One million Wallet Hackathon

 ## Description